This post contains an affiliate link to Amazon. It means I’ll get a few pence if you buy anything – at no extra cost to you.

 Now you can buy as many German Kindle books as you like.

 Don’t know where to start?
 Search for ‘kostenlose deutsche ebooks’ and check out all those free ones.
 And don’t worry, if you don’t have a Kindle.
 Amazon has free Kindle reading apps, which means you can read ebooks on your computer, tablet or smartphone.
+Amazon also has their own limited list of German books (This is the UK list) – might be worth a look as well!

 Have fun – and let me know if you’ve found some interesting books!